 What’s so different about oolong tea?

 Although all types of tea come from the same plant, Camellia sinensis, their degree of oxidation determines what variety ends up in your cup.
 This chemical process is what turns tea leaves black.
+The degree of oxidation, which ranges from 8% to 85%, determines the color and taste of the tea.
+This can range from light to full-bodied, floral to grassy, and sweet to toasty.

 Burning fat without losing any sleep

-The study tested a group of healthy volunteers drinking either oolong tea, pure caffeine, or a placebo for two weeks.
+For this study, scientists tested a group of healthy volunteers drinking either oolong tea, pure caffeine, or a placebo for two weeks.
 The results reveal participants drinking oolong tea or caffeine increased their breakdown of fat by 20 percent compared to the control group.
 Researchers note that the effects of oolong tea keep going after the participant goes to sleep.

 Surprisingly, neither tea nor caffeine causes an increase in energy expenditure.
 Study authors say this shows the group developed a tolerance to the caffeine present in both drinks over the two weeks.